HOA Antenna Legislation Resource Center | Greyline Performance

 What does "reasonably accommodate" mean in practice?

-It means the HOA can regulate placement, height, and aesthetics — but cannot use those regulations as a pretext to deny amateur radio entirely.
+Where accommodation law applies, it means the HOA can regulate placement, height, and aesthetics — but cannot use those regulations as a pretext to deny amateur radio entirely.
 A rule requiring all installations to meet commercial flagpole construction standards is reasonable.
 A rule that effectively prohibits any antenna regardless of appearance is not.
+The standard is "minimum practicable regulation," not "whatever the board prefers."

 My CC&Rs say no antennas.
 Does that override federal law?